icasdri/tuhi/responses.md

     "note_contents_errors": ERROR_CODE
 }
 ```
-where `ERROR_CODE` is one of the error codes listed at the bottom of this document that is relevant, and where a suffix `_errors` denotes that that is invalid.
+where `ERROR_CODE` is one of the error codes listed at [Error Codes](https://github.com/icasdri/tuhi/blob/master/error_codes.md) that is relevant, and where a suffix `_errors` denotes that that is invalid.

 Even if one of the top-levels is present in correct form, the server will *not* process them; thus no sub-unit errors will be recieved *even if they exist*.
 In this case, the top-level that is present will simply not be enumerated.